bonitasoft/bonita-doc/md/bdm-in-rest-api.md

         List<Car> cars = carDAO.findByModel(currentModel, p as int, c as int)

         // Prepare the Json result:
-        // Do NOT return directly the list "cars", as the entire list of Wheel objects would be fetched by lazy loading.
+        // Do NOT return directly the list "cars", as the entire list of Wheel objects would be fetched by lazy loading when calling the JsonBuilder toString method.
-        // Instead, ONLY select the fields that are necessary for your business logic: def carModels = [:]
+        // Instead, ONLY select the fields that are necessary for your business logic (alternative methods are also available, see below in this page): def carModels = [:]
         for (Car car : cars) {
             // return the fields "id", "buildYear", "color":